Solo explorations in the land of fire and ice, chasing the Northern Lights, and finding something unexpected.

 Eventually it was getting late and I told him I would have to catch the last bus back to my hotel soon.
 Without hesitation, he said, “I’ll drive you to your hotel."

-I thanked him kindly but indicated that I would be taking the bus.
+I thanked him kindly but I would be taking the bus.
 There was no way I was getting in a car with someone I just met at a bar.
-He could be a serial killer.
 We chatted a bit longer and, again, he offered to drive me back to my hotel.

 “How do I know you’re not a serial killer?”
 I asked.